netzstrategen/wordpress-gallerya/README.txt

 * PHP 7.0 or later.

 == Changelog ==

+= 3.2.3 =
+Fixed missing fallback in case array key is not defined.

 = 3.2.2 =
 Remove variation images to be added to main gallery in GraphQL requests.